 We recognize the value of a diverse senior management team and the important role it plays in contributing to a diversity of perspectives and ideas.
-There are currently 5 women (31%), 3 members of a visible minority (19%), 2 members of the LGBTQ2+ community (13%), and 1 person with disabilities (6%) or Indigenous peoples (0%) occupying executive officer positions with Lifeco, excluding our non-executive Chair.
+As of December 31, 2023, there were 5 women (33%), 3 members of a visible minority (20%), 1 member of the LGBTQ2+ community (7%), 1 person with disabilities (7%), and no Indigenous peoples (0%) occupying executive officer positions with Lifeco, excluding our non-executive Chair.
 In 2020, Lifeco was recognized by Catalyst and the 30% Club Canada for having over 30% of women on our senior management team.

-In support of our commitment to diversity, equity and inclusion, Lifeco and its subsidiaries have launched various initiatives that focus on developing diverse, equitable, and inclusive environments:
+In support of our commitment to diversity, equity and inclusion, Lifeco and its subsidiaries have launched various initiatives that focus on developing diverse, equitable, and inclusive environments, including: